-If the Alarm does not test properly:

-- Make sure the AC power is applied and battery is fresh and installed correctly. - Test the unit again.

-If the Alarm is still not working properly, replace it immediately.
+- If the Alarm does not test properly: - 1.
+Make sure the AC power is applied and batteries are fresh and installed - If the Alarm is still not working properly, replace it immediately.
 Refer to the "Limited Warranty" at the end of this manual.